Filing Property Insurance Claims For Hurricane Irma Damage

 It is important to always document all communications so that you can avoid any conflicts or misunderstandings down the road.

 These pictures will be important to show the condition of your property after the storm and to document the damage.
 It is also crucial to document any damage to personal property (furniture, clothing, electronics) so that you can seek adequate reimbursement for the loss of such items.

 Choose Your Repair Company Carefully

 Always hire the best and most qualified repair contractor, and not necessarily the cheapest.
 Remember that you have the right to pick your own repair contractor, even though many insurance companies will try to steer you towards their own preferred vendors in an effort to minimize costs.
 You may want to get estimates from several vendors in order to compare and to make sure your property is repaired correctly.

 Make sure to review the estimate for any missed repair items.
-It may be important for you to retain the assistance of an attorney, public adjuster, or other insurance claim professional to evaluate the scope and pricing of the insurance company’s estimate.
+It may be important for you to retain the assistance of a property damage attorney, public adjuster, or other insurance claim professional to evaluate the scope and pricing of the insurance company’s estimate.

 The insurance adjuster will often request that you sign a Proof of Loss or similar document prior to issuing payment to you for your claim.
 You must review this document carefully because, through the execution of this Proof of Loss, you are agreeing to the scope, pricing and method of repair set forth in the Proof of Loss.
 If you haven’t already done so, it may be crucial at this point to speak with an insurance claim professional who can explain your rights and duties relating to the Sworn Proof of Loss and the effect that signing the Proof of Loss could have upon your claim.